 During the late 1980s and early 1990s, considerable research effort was directed at describing the fisheries biology of Jack Mackerel.
-Projects were initiated to (1) evaluate tools for assessment of the Jack Mackerel stocks; (2) describe factors contributing to inter-annual variability in the availability of Jack Mackerel; and (3) collect information on early life history and reproductive biology of the species (Jordan et al. 1992, 1995).
-Research outputs included greater understanding of interactions between local oceanography and availability of surface schools of Jack Mackerel (Harris et al. 1992, Williams and Pullen 1993), and data on the reproductive biology and early life history of Jack Mackerel (Harris et al. 1992, Marshall et al. 1993, Williams and Pullen 1993, Jordan 1994, Jordan et al. 1995).
-The abundance of surface schools of Jack Mackerel off eastern Tasmania was found to have a close relationship with oceanographic changes (Young et al. 1993).
-However, no successful method of assessing the size of the Jack Mackerel resource was developed, despite attempts to use a combination of aerial surveys of surface schooling fish, and hydro-acoustic surveys of surface and sub-surface schools on the shelf break (Jordan et al. 1992).
+Projects were initiated to (1) evaluate tools for assessment of stocks; (2) describe factors contributing to inter-annual variability in abundance; and (3) collect information on early life history and reproductive biology (Jordan et al. 1992, 1995).
+Research outputs included greater understanding of interactions between local oceanography and presence of surface schools of Jack Mackerel (Harris et al. 1992, Williams and Pullen 1993), and data on their reproductive biology and early life history (Harris et al. 1992, Marshall et al. 1993, Williams and Pullen 1993, Jordan 1994, Jordan et al. 1995).
+The abundance of surface schools off eastern Tasmania was closely tied to oceanographic changes (Young et al. 1993).
+However, no successful method of assessing the size of the Jack Mackerel resource was developed, despite attempts to use a combination of aerial surveys of surface-schooling fish, and hydro-acoustic surveys of surface and sub-surface schools on the shelf break (Jordan et al. 1992).

 The first dedicated application of the DEPM to Jack Mackerel off the south-east coast of Australia (i.e. the key spawning area off eastern Australia) occurred in 2014 (Ward et al. 2015a).
-Prior to this, a preliminary DEPM was applied to Jack Mackerel in 2011 using samples collected off south-eastern Australia in 2002-2004 during a survey of Blue Mackerel (Neira 2011).
+Prior to this, a preliminary DEPM was done in 2011 using samples collected off south-eastern Australia in 2002-2004 during a survey of Blue Mackerel (Neira 2011).
 Ecosystem modelling of south-east Australian waters has also been used to estimate the spawning biomass of Jack Mackerel (Fulton 2013).
+The first dedicated DEPM survey for Jack Mackerel along the southern Australian coast occurred during December 2016/January 2017 and estimates of spawning biomass in the West sub-area will be completed in late 2017.

 In Australia, recreational fishers target Jack Mackerel using rod and line, and troll lines in New South Wales, Queensland, South Australia, Western Australia and Tasmania.
 The Australian National Survey of Recreational and Indigenous Fishing (Henry and Lyle 2003) estimated that boat-based recreational fishers harvested 740,260 Jack Mackerel and Scads (combined) in 2000/01, with 37% of these being released back into the water.
-Of those fish retained, 46% were taken by fishers in New South Wales, 26% in Western Australia and 19% in Queensland.
-Catches from the other States comprised the remaining 8% of the total recreational catch (Henry and Lyle 2003).
+Of those fish retained, 46% were taken in New South Wales, 26% in Western Australia and 19% in Queensland (Henry and Lyle 2003).
 Based on the mean length/weight key developed by Stewart and Ferrell (2001), the estimated weight of Jack Mackerel/Yellowtail Scad harvested by the recreational sector annually in Australia was ~94 t (Ward and Rogers 2007).
 This catch information is not presented in this report, as estimates of catch for individual species were not available.

-Preliminary application of the DEPM estimated the spawning biomass of Jack Mackerel East between Sugarloaf Point and Cape Howe, New South Wales during October 2002 to be 114,000- 169,000 t (Neira 2011).
-This estimate was considered imprecise due to a lack of locally collected species-specific estimates of adult reproductive parameters.
+Preliminary application of the DEPM estimated the spawning biomass of Jack Mackerel East between Sugarloaf Point and Cape Howe, New South Wales during October 2002 to be 114,000-169,000 t (Neira 2011).
+This estimate was considered imprecise due to a lack of locally collected, species-specific estimates of adult reproductive parameters.